Communication Skills

 • Look deliberately at the people you talk to, resisting the impulse to look away, look at your notes or look at your PowerPoint presentation.

-• Lock your gaze with the witness on the stand, the judge on the bench or the client in your office.
+• Lock your gaze on the witness on the stand, the judge on the bench or the client in your office.

 • Hang in there until any anxiety melts away, which it inevitably will.
-The first few seconds of such gaze-locking may feel uncomfortable.
-Your heart rate will surge, then fall.
-Adrenaline will ebb and trickle away.
+The first few seconds of gaze-locking may feel uncomfortable.
+Your heart rate will surge, then fall, and adrenaline will ebb and trickle away.

 Once you have focused your eyes on another person’s, engaging is easier.
 You will read cues from them, such as whether they are following you, how they are feeling and what they do or don’t understand.

-We all have such conversations all day long, with colleagues, friends and family.
+We all have such conversations all day long with colleagues, friends and family.
 Focusing your eyes in more formal situations will make you feel normal.
-Professional conversation will feel natural.
+A professional conversation will feel natural.

 Tips for Speaking to Groups

 When speaking to a group, focus longer on individuals.
 Don’t let your eyes flit around the room with little sustained focus.
 Find the eyes of as many listeners as you can.
-When teaching a CLE program, make it your goal to look at your audience 97 percent of the time.
-(I’ll give you 3 percent to look at your notes and check your screen, but mostly, look at your listeners.)
+When teaching a CLE program, make it your goal to look at your audience 97% of the time.
+(I’ll give you 3% to look at your notes and check your screen, but mostly, look at your listeners.)
 If you have a jury in front of you, make sure you look at each of them, with sustained eye contact, over the course of your trial.

 Remember also to resist looking down at your notes and continuing to speak at the same time.
 If you need to refer to notes, pause when you do it.
 Then look up and talk to people instead of to your paper or a computer screen.